The major Hollywood studios have begun clearing the 2020 decks.

 While painful, the studios have little choice at this point.
 With hundreds of millions of dollars tied in production costs, to say nothing of merchandising tie-ins, theme park rides, spin-off plans and other franchise elements on the line, they can’t afford to let the main events fizzle.
 Whether they can turn fizzle into sizzle even a year from now, however, is an open question.

 Theaters will eventually reopen.
-But their footprint will likely be reduced due to bankruptcies, real estate defaults and other exigencies, leaving fewer screens from which to conjure a blockbuster release.
+But their footprint will likely be reduced due to bankruptcies, real estate defaults and other exigencies, leaving fewer screens from which to conjure a blockbuster release, since people is watching way movies at home now a days, many get a big tv and full motion wall mounts so they can setup their TVs in different ways as well.

 Moviegoers, too, may be fewer in number after the trauma of pandemic and economic disruption, particularly with so much high-quality, high-profile content available for viewing at home via streaming services, some of it provided by the studios themselves.